seanmtracey/cloudflare-todo-tutorial/README.md

 A big chunk of our to-do application is the static web page that's going to display our list, as well as let us create, update and delete items from said list.

-Now that we have our Pages project and KV datastore, we can take the first steps to getting our application on the web.
+Now that we have our Pages project and KV data store, we can take the first steps to getting our application on the web.

 Head back to your terminal and change directory to the `project` folder with the following command